-On March 27, 2020, the Coronavirus Aid, Relief and Economic Security Act (the CARES Act) was signed into law.
-The CARES Act appropriated funds for the SBA Paycheck Protection Program (PPP) loans that are forgivable in certain situations to promote continued employment to provide liquidity to small businesses harmed by COVID-19.
+On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act (the CARES Act) was signed into law.
+The CARES Act appropriated funds for the SBA PPP loans that are forgivable in certain situations to promote continued employment to provide liquidity to small businesses harmed by COVID-19.
 In April 2020, the Organization applied for and received funds under the PPP in the amount of \$560,300.
-In December, 2020, the Organization was granted full forgiveness for their initial PPP loan in the amount of \$560,300 and it is included in other revenues on the statement of activities and changes in net assets.
-In March 2021, the Organization applied for and received a second round of PPP loan funding in the amount of \$580,675, which is included in Paycheck Protection Program loan on the statement of financial position as of June 30, 2021.
+In December 2020, the Organization was granted full forgiveness for its initial PPP loan in the amount of \$560,300 and it is included in other revenues and support on the statements of activities and changes in net assets.
+In March 2021, the Organization applied for and received a second round of PPP loan funding in the amount of \$580,675, which is included in Paycheck Protection Program loan on the statements of financial position as of June 30, 2022.
+On July 7, 2022, the SBA granted full forgiveness for the Organization's second PPP loan in the amount of \$580,675.